uat33/simplifed-battle-sim/README.md

  Teams are taken randomly from text files.
 There are only 5 currently, but more could be added easily.

  Instructions: Run the Driver.java file.
 Seeing as a lot of pokemon revolves around information, there's no good way to do this on one computer.
-Instead, we have a bad way, which is essentially that there are 3 seconds between turns for someone to pass the computer around.
+Instead, there are 3 seconds between turns for someone to pass the computer around.